 More Authors are Using Self-Publishing

-According to one study, the growth of self-publishing in 2017 for authors was between 12% – 33%.
-With this increase, it becomes more vital to discuss how to know if a self-publisher is legitimate or if they are scamming you.
+According to one study, the growth of self-publishing in 2017 (the latest credible statistics) for authors was between 12% – 33%.
+With more people using self-publishing, it is necessary to discuss how to know if a self-publisher is legitimate.
+This article will guide you from any publisher that is scamming you.

 Traditional Press?
 Self-Publishing?
 Where is The Income?

-If you are weary of self-publishing or don’t want to take the risk, maybe a traditional press is an appropriate choice.
-While they might be able to offer a fruitful avenue for your book, authors working with conventional media are seeing less profit each year.
-One reason for this result is that publishers are not offering as much money for a signing bonus.
-In 2018 the Authors’ Licensing and Collecting Society reported that professional authors have experienced a 42% decrease in profits over the last ten years.
-This would set the median annual income at slightly above $10,000.
-It is also noteworthy that while this is on the decline, according to the Authors’ Guild, individuals that self-publish still make an estimated 58% less than traditional publishers.
-Despite these facts, it can be very challenging for a first-time author, or for that matter, any author, to get a contract.
+If you are wary of self-publishing or don’t want to take the risk, maybe a traditional press is an appropriate choice.
+While they might offer a profitable avenue for your book, authors using Traditional Presses are seeing less profit each year.
+One reason for the decline in Traditional House Publishing is that they don’t offer as much money for a signing bonus as they once did.
+In, 2018 the Authors’ Licensing and Collecting Society reported that professional authors have experienced a 42% decrease in profits over the last ten years.
+This would set the median annual income of an author using Traditional Presses at slightly above $10,000.
+It is also noteworthy that while income is on the decline, according to the Authors’ Guild, individuals that self-publish still make about 58% less than traditional publishers.
+Despite these facts, it can be very challenging for a first-time author, or any author, to get a contract.

 Looking At Watchdog Companies

 How can you recognize a scam?
-To begin, it is essential that you research the publisher with watchdog companies that can provide information about the press.
-Do not pick a random website before researching.
+To begin, it is essential that you research the publisher with watchdog companies that can provide information about their credibility.
+Do not make a choice before researching.
 It is easy to fall victim to publishers’ dazzling website designs and promised results.

 One reason it is important to do your research is that new evidence shows a troubling sign from the Philippines.
-Foreign countries will sometimes create websites that look authentic and accept payment without providing any effort to help propel customers’ books.
+Foreign countries will sometimes create websites that look authentic and scam you, taking your money, and providing nothing in return.
 That is just a fraction of the problem.
-What about the self-publishing companies offering deals without giving anything?
+You also have to pay attention to the self-publishers who promise results that never come.

 Self-Publishing Company Investigated

 With the self-publishing industry growing 28% in 2017, according to ProQuest Affiliate Browker, it is understandable that people want data on self-publishers.
-After looking through different details extensively, I could not find any data that credibly verifies the functionality of companies who charge for editing, marketing services, and offer additional perks.
-Many prominent groups that support authors state that statistics regarding self-publishing companies must be investigated.
+Many prominent groups that support the authors state that statistics regarding self-publishing companies must be investigated before releasing the payment.
 I agree.

-There are no definitive answers in my research, and I decided to evaluate one self-publisher through three different data collection agencies.
-A lot of conclusions were reached but if you follow my blog, you know that I want verified data!
-I did discover that the publisher was targeting first-time authors and spending advertisement on Google Adwords.
+I evaluated one self-publisher through three different data collection agencies.
+A lot of conclusions were reached and if you follow my blog, you know that I want verified data!
+What did this verified data say?… I discovered that the publisher was attempting to target first-time authors and spending advertisements on Google Adwords.

 Their beginning self-publishing plan is 3,299 dollar and the only advertisement is with Facebook and Twitter.
-There are no details on whether they place the book on their own feeds or spend money to gain customers.
-In addition, the author only receives 60% of the royalties.
-The items provided were elevated in price for what they provided.
+There are no details on whether they place the self-published book on their own feeds or spend money to help market.
+In addition, the author receives 60% of the royalties.
+From what I saw, the self-publishing they provided was elevated in price, by far, compared to other self-publishers.
 Further, I looked at 5 random books in their bookstore.
-Not one of them had a single rating.
+The marketing website did not rate any of them on their website platform nor were there any comments.
 4/5 were on Amazon with one book having 2 ratings, and one having 7.
 The rest had no reviews.

-When picking a self-publisher that promises to help you achieve your goals, it is important to research the company and validate their credibility.
+When picking a self-publisher that promises to help you achieve your goals, it is important to research the company and validate their acclaimed credibility.
 If you cannot find any material stating good experiences or bad, don’t risk it.
-You should also be weary of posted customer reviews on the publishing websites.
-Just because they’re posted doesn’t make them real.
-Good luck to all of you!
-Contact me for further details.
+You should also be wary of customer reviews posted on the publishing websites.
+Just because they’re posted a comment, it doesn’t make them real.